jeffpar/lonedissent/_pages/transcripts/pre-1955/youngstown-sheet-amp-tube-co-v-sawyer.md

   <p>This case has been postulated to this Court on the assumption of a labor dispute between our labor union and the industry and the public, and I say that the factors involved in this labor dispute have been canvassed, and this is not a dispute between labor and the public, but this is a dispute between industry and the union.</p>
   <p>This is not a dispute between the industry and the Government as to the price regulations of the Government.</p>
   <p>I have stated what this is about.</p>
-  <p>I would like, in connection with the steel dispute giving rise to the emergency of April 8th , to say that it was a price dispute between the Government and the industry, and I would like to make reference to a port ion of the proceedings had before the Committee on April 15th or 16th , 1952, and in connection with that phase, which is covered in Point II in our brief, at page 14, I would like to quote this from the testimony before the Ban king and Currency Committee of the House of Representatives, which was referred to in an affidavit filed in this case.</p>
+  <p>I would like, in connection with the steel dispute giving rise to the emergency of April 8th , to say that it was a price dispute between the Government and the industry, and I would like to make reference to a port ion of the proceedings had before the Committee on April 15th or 16th , 1952, and in connection with that phase, which is covered in Point II in our brief, at page 14, I would like to quote this from the testimony before the Banking and Currency Committee of the House of Representatives, which was referred to in an affidavit filed in this case.
+The following colloquy took place between Senator Pastore of Rhode Island and the Director of Price Stabilization:</p>
-  <p><b>MR. ARNALL</b>: So, as far as I know, this is the first crowd that came in and said, 'We want a price increase.</p>
-  <p>We demand a price increase.</p>
+  <p>Mr. Arnall: ...
+So, as far as I know, this is the first crowd that came in and said, 'We want a price increase.
+We demand a price increase.'</p>
   <p>Senator Pastore: As a matter of procedure, do you mean to tell me that collective bargaining negotiations of the CIO hinged upon what your agency would have done in allowing them to raise the prices first?</p>
-  <p><b>MR. ARNALL</b>: Senator Pastore, I regret to say it, I am embarrassed to say this, but the truth of it is that the entire wage negotiations have been based upon what we do in price increases for steel.</p>
-  <p>The reason those negotiations have broken down is because we will not agree to a commensurate price increase to offset the labor cost.</p>
+  <p>Mr. Arnall: Senator Pastore, I regret to say it, I am embarrassed to say this, but the truth of it is that the entire wage negotiations have been based upon what we do in price increases for steel.
+The reason those negotiations have broken down is because we will not agree to a commensurate price increase to offset the labor cost.</p>
   <p>Now, I put this posture to the Court, and this is the posture of the case as I see it, and that is this: What can the Taft Hartley Act do if we follow the Taft Hartley procedures again as we already have done?</p>
   <p>What purpose would the Taft Hartley Act achieve, or would it have achieved on April 8th?</p>
   <p>We were to be enjoined, and industry and labor could no longer bargain together with the Government taking over jurisdiction o f the prices, the policies and all that had to do with the Government.</p>